eProsima/Shapes-Demo-Docs/docs/partition.rst

 Partition
 =========

-In Fast RTPS, you can use *Partitions* to group Subscribers and Publishers.
+In *Fast DDS*, you can use *Partitions* to group Subscribers and Publishers.
 If you deploy a Publisher with a partition, only the subscriber with the same partition will receive data from it.
 In this demo, there are four partitions (A, B, C and D).
 Additionally, you can select the “*” partition, that will be matched against all other partitions.